fongandrew/hydeout/about.md

 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  Hello there!
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.
+This page is my personal homepage.
+Right know I do mostly use it for posting my progress on Paul Hudsons [Tutorial '100 Days of Swift'](https://www.hackingwithswift.com/100).